launchquickly/development-environments/java/README.md

 ## Pre-requisites

-- Virtualbox is installed
+- [Virtualbox](https://www.virtualbox.org/) 5.1.x or above is installed
-- Vagrant is installed
+- [Vagrant](https://www.vagrantup.com/) 1.9.x or above is installed
 - Vagrant plugin [vboxguest](https://github.com/dotless-de/vagrant-vbguest) is installed
 - [lq_control_repo](https://github.com/launchquickly/lq_control_repo) is checked out in same directory as root development-environments directory
 - ~/.gitconfig is present as this will be mapped into guest